Dufaston, 10 mg 112 pcs

 – infertility due to luteal insufficiency

-– threatened abortion due to progesterone insufficiency
+– threatened abortion due to progesterone deficiency

-– habitual pregnancy failure due to progesterone insufficiency
+– recurrent miscarriage due to progesterone deficiency

 – premenstrual syndrome